Celebrating 30 Years!

 Organized in 1992, the New Jersey Studies Academic Alliance (NJSAA) promotes the teaching of New Jersey studies, collaboration on projects, and sharing of materials.
 The Alliance received an Award of Recognition for their role in promoting New Jersey history from the New Jersey Historical Commission in 1997.

 The NJSAA recognizes notable work in New Jersey studies by presenting awards for a variety of categories:

 The Alliance's mission is to bring together individuals involved in the study of New Jersey to further knowledge and act as a clearinghouse for information about teaching and research on New Jersey.
 The Alliance is by its very nature interdisciplinary and involves people at every level of teaching and research.
 Members include teachers (kindergarten through college), historians, geographers, museum and historical organization personnel, archivists, and librarians.
 However, anyone is welcome to join NJSAA who has an interest in the study of New Jersey.

-The Alliance meets four times a year (September, November, February, April) at Rutgers University's Alexander Library on College Avenue in New Brunswick.
-Regular meetings are held in the Case Room in Special Collections to discuss our current activities.
+The Alliance meets four times a year (October, December, February, April).
+Meetings have been held on Zoom.
 While attendance is not mandatory, connecting with colleagues is invaluable.
 Our meetings and programs are open to all.
-Minutes of recent meetings are available on this website.

 News and Events